 The data relating to real estate for sale on this web site comes in part from the Broker Reciprocity Program of the Northern Nevada Regional MLS.
-Real estate listings held by brokerage firms other than Sierra Sotheby\'s Realty. are marked with the Broker Reciprocity logo and detailed information about them includes the name of the listing brokers.
+Real estate listings held by brokerage firms other than Sierra Sotheby's International Realty. are marked with the Broker Reciprocity logo and detailed information about them includes the name of the listing brokers.

 The information being provided is for consumers' personal, non-commercial use and may not be used for any other purpose other than to identify prospective properties consumers may be interested in purchasing.